-At most universities major gift officers (MGOs) are given the most professional investment because they bring in the big money.
-The cycle they follow is lengthy and focused on cultivating a relationship with a donor over months, and usually years, until that donor is ready to pull the trigger and make that gift.
+At most universities, major gift officers (MGOs) are given the most professional investment because they bring in the big money.
+The cycle they follow is lengthy and focused on cultivating a relationship with a donor over months and years until that donor is ready to pull the trigger and make that gift.
 It’s an intentional, applied process.

-It’s a process that is rarely applied to the easiest and most obvious target group: current students.
+It’s a process that is rarely applied to the most obvious target group: current students.

-In other words, do they feel a good connection to their university?
+In other words, do they feel a favorable connection to their university?
 Did they have a good experience interacting with the various administrative offices?
 Did they feel their time was valued and respected?
-After they’ve left, do they feel the university appreciated their contributions to the community and supports their future professional endeavors?
+After they’ve left, do they feel the university appreciated their contributions to the community and will support their future professional endeavors?

-Or was college just one big transaction where the university took their money, gave them an education, and then expects them to want to keep handing money over after graduation?
+Or was college just one large transaction where the university took their money, gave them an education, and then expects them to want to keep handing money over after graduation?